 Follow our coverage of the war on the @Kyivpost_official.

-“Ending the war in Ukraine is near the top of the list, if not at the top of the list of Trump’s priorities,” noted CNN special political correspondent Jeff Zeleny on Wednesday, adding that those funds are “unlikely to be used up” in time, and then it’s “all up to Trump.”
+“Ending the war in Ukraine is near the top of the list, if not at the top of the list of Trump’s priorities,” said CNN special political correspondent Jeff Zeleny on Wednesday, adding that those funds are “unlikely to be used up” in time, then it’s “all up to Trump.”

 On Wednesday, Trump revealed that he was nominating staunch loyalist and retired Lt.
 Gen. Keith Kellogg as his Ukraine envoy, charged with ending the nearly three-year Russian invasion.